 Next, Jesus warned the world will experience increases in famines and earthquakes.
 Jesus compared this trend to the way a woman experiences labor pains: they will increase in frequency and intensity as the end draws near.

-Even a casual observer of world events can notice the increasing rate and strength of both of these phenomenon.
+Even a casual observer of world events can notice the increasing rate and strength of both of these phenomena.
 In fact, statistical records compiled by various geologic agencies confirm our suspicions: earthquakes have been increasing in frequency and strength over the past several decades.

 Jesus said the world would receive unmistakable signs that the end was near and that His return was imminent, but these signs would only be recognized by those who give attention to God's word and heed the signs.
 As believers who value God's word and endeavor to understand it, we may receive the blessing of recognizing these signs and preparing their hearts for the Lord's return.
 We may also be a blessing to others as we teach the truth concerning the coming day of Lord, and perhaps persuade some to accept the truth of the Gospel.